graphql/graphql-spec/spec/Section 2 -- Language.md

 The first has explictly provided {null} to the argument "arg", while the second has implicitly not provided a value to the argument "arg".
 These two forms may be interpreted differently.
 For example, a mutation representing deleting a field vs not altering a field, respectively.
-Niether form may be used for an input expecting a Non-Null type.
+Neither form may be used for an input expecting a Non-Null type.

 Note: The same two methods of representing the lack of a value are possible via